smsaboor/indian_state_picker/README.md

 ```

-- Code Example to select indian states with custom code:
+- Example to select indian states with custom values:
   Here is a basic implementation to select developer defined or custom indian states with dialogbox and dropdowns:

 ```dart